-The Bank Sweep Program is not available to ERISA plans with accounts at Stephens such as employee benefit plans, retirement plans, defined contribution plans, defined benefit plans, (collectively, "ERISA accounts") or to traditional and rollover IRA Accounts, Roth, SEP, SIMPLE and inherited individual retirement accounts ("IRAs"); Keogh plans; and Coverdell education savings accounts.
+The Bank Sweep Program is not available to ERISA plans with accounts at Stephens such as employee benefit plans, retirement plans, defined contribution plans, defined benefit plans, (collectively, "ERISA accounts") or to traditional and rollover IRA Accounts, Roth, SEP, SIMPLE and inherited IRAs; Keogh plans; and Coverdell education savings accounts.
 Uninvested cash in ERISA and IRA accounts is swept into money market mutual funds.